 As a public company, CRA endeavors to provide full, fair, accurate, timely and understandable disclosure in its filings and submissions with the Securities and Exchange Commission and public communications generally.
 CRA has designated certain associates to be engaged in the preparation of these filings, submissions and communications ("Public Disclosure Personnel") who endeavor to provide that CRA's filings, submissions, and communications meet these objectives.
 Depending on their duties and responsibilities, other pre-approved associates may be called upon to provide information to assure that CRA's reports are complete, fair and understandable.
 CRA expects all of its personnel to take this responsibility very seriously.
-If requested by Public Disclosure Personnel to provide, as promptly as practicable, accurate, understandable and complete information on a timely basis.
+If requested by Public Disclosure Personnel to provide information for use in such filings, submissions or communications, associates will provide, as promptly as practicable, accurate, understandable and complete information on a timely basis.